 Brandworkz is a specialist provider of cloud-based brand management software.
 Organisations like Gold’s Gym, Red Bull Racing, Pfizer and Aetna use the system to ensure brand consistency and make their marketing operations more effective.

-We have extensive Digital Asset Management functionality, but “traditional” DAM in itself doesn’t assist brand and marketing operations to a sufficient extent, so for most of our clients the Digital Asset Management aspect is the engine which underpins a lot of the other functionality and benefits of our system.
+We have extensive brand asset management functionality, but “traditional” DAM in itself doesn’t assist brand and marketing operations to a sufficient extent, so for most of our clients the Digital Asset Management aspect is the engine which underpins a lot of the other functionality and benefits of our system.

 How does the software work?